xinqingzi/blinds-project/README.md

 # blinds-project
-Arduino code which controls blinds.
+Arduino code which controls blinds up and down.